Shania Twain: Legacy

-BBC Online described her as "the real Queen of Pop", citing her influence on subsequent successful female artists such as Meghan Trainor, Britney Spears, Taylor Swift and Haim.
-As one of country music's first crossover stars, the website claims her success as a country-pop crossover artist demonstrates that "she was doing the Taylor Swift thing before Taylor Swift even arrived."
-Justin Chandler of CBC credited her with making "country-pop crossover its own genre" and "paving the way for artists sitting atop those same charts every year since."
-Her record-breaking album The Woman In Me is credited as the one that permanently changed country music as a whole.
+BBC Online described her as "the real Queen of Pop", highlighting her influence on subsequent successful female artists such as Meghan Trainor, Britney Spears, Taylor Swift and Haim.
+As one of country music's first crossover stars, the website claims her success as a country-pop crossover artist demonstrates that "she was doing the Taylor Swift thing before Taylor Swift even arrived".
+Justin Chandler of CBC News credited her with making "country-pop crossover its own genre" and "paving the way for artists sitting atop those same charts every year since".
+Her record-breaking album The Woman in Me is credited as the one that permanently changed country music as a whole.

 Twain's success in the music industry has earned her the honorific nickname the "Queen of Country Pop".
 By 1998 Maclean's had named her "the reigning queen of country music".
 American Songwriter contributor Joe Vitagliano named her one of the greatest artists of our time.
-The New York Times music critic Jon Caramanica named her "Country's Crossover Queen", writing that during her prime she "was both a pop centrist and a country rebel, and many of the aesthetic moves she pioneered ended up, following a period of some resistance, as central to the sound of Nashville."
-In a ranking of Twain's best songs, Rolling Stone stated that her catalogue of music "ha[s] come to define an era in country music and paved the way for other genre-bending artists that followed."
-According to Kristin M. Hall of the Associated Press Twain's global success "changed country music for years to come."
+The New York Times music critic Jon Caramanica named her "Country's Crossover Queen", writing that during her prime she "was both a pop centrist and a country rebel, and many of the aesthetic moves she pioneered ended up, following a period of some resistance, as central to the sound of Nashville".
+In a ranking of Twain's best songs, Rolling Stone stated that her catalogue of music "ha[s] come to define an era in country music and paved the way for other genre-bending artists that followed".
+According to Kristin M. Hall of the Associated Press Twain's global success "changed country music for years to come".
 Nash credits her work on Come On Over with helping to redefine the future of country music.
-NPR's Jewly Hight wrote that, despite initial derision, Twain eventually "redefin[ed] what country superstardom looked, sounded and behaved like", ultimately influencing a generation of country artists "in making flashier music videos, beefing up their backbeats and staging shows with the energy and theatricality of arena rock."
+NPR's Jewly Hight wrote that, despite initial derision, Twain eventually "redefin[ed] what country superstardom looked, sounded and behaved like", ultimately influencing a generation of country artists "in making flashier music videos, beefing up their backbeats and staging shows with the energy and theatricality of arena rock".